Skare69/Nemo/README.md

 # inspired by

-This tool is inspired by http://xkcd.com/936/.
+This tool was inspired by http://xkcd.com/936/.